ApplauseAQI/AH-Android-Int/README.md

 	mvn clean install
 	adb install target/helloworld-apphance-integration-1.0.apk

 #### Gradle:

 	gradle clean build
 	adb install build/apk/AH-Android-Int-debug-unaligned.apk

 #### IDE

-Import project to you favourite IDE and run it.
+Import the project into you favorite IDE and run it.
 Depending on how you would import his project into your IDE and what is your IDE you may need to download Apphance as a ZIP Android library project.
 For more help, take a look at our online instructions for configuring [Apphance with your Android apps](http://help.apphance.com/library-installation/android/).

 ## Manifest File